mason66xue/README-generator/README.md

     ![License: Open](https://img.shields.io/badge/License-undefined-blue.svg)
     ## Description

-    use this readme generator to automatically generate readme
+    use backend technology to generate readme, type in node index from the terminal and then ask questions from prompts

     ## Table of Contents
     - [Installation](#installation)